Support of the Philippines for developing and implementing national contributions to the international climate change regime

 State of implementation/results

-- The project supports the evaluation and review process of the Nationale Climate Change ction Plan 2011-2028.
+The project supports the evaluation and review process of the Nationale Climate Change Action Plan NCCAP 2011-2028.
 First results have been verified, challenges in the M&E process been identified and the review has started

 - The Ministry of Energy and the Climate Change Commission received support for the development of an MRV tool and a GHG inventory.
 At the same time, staff received training on how to improve the GHG inventory process.